-Held annually since 2002, is a smaller, more informal counterweight to the busier fall Interactive Fiction Competition.
+Held annually since 2002, Spring Thing is a smaller, more informal counterweight to the busier fall Interactive Fiction Competition.
 Over the years, games have often debuted here that went on to become influential in the interactive story world or successul at wider gaming venues.

-Originally a ranked competition for parser IF, the today puts the focus more on bringing authors together to celebrate new text games in many different formats: choice-based stories, gamebooks, hypertext fictions, visual novels, text adventures, narrative roguelikes, and wild new experiments.
+Originally a ranked competition for parser IF, the Thing today puts the focus more on bringing authors together to celebrate new text games in many different formats: choice-based stories, gamebooks, hypertext fictions, visual novels, text adventures, narrative roguelikes, and wild new experiments.

-especially welcomes diverse voices and populations traditionally underrepresented in gaming, including women, people of color, queer folks, and blind, neuro-diverse, or disabled creators.
+Spring Thing especially welcomes diverse voices and populations traditionally underrepresented in gaming, including women, people of color, queer folks, and blind, neuro-diverse, or disabled creators.
 People from all walks of life should feel encouraged to participate as players, authors, or reviewers.

 Games in the Main Festival can be nominated for two “ribbons”: an Audience Choice ribbon, which anyone can nominate a game for, and an Alumni's Choice ribbon given by past participants.
 Prize donors also gift fun, unique prizes, which every entrant has a chance to receive.